-Now, maybe it’s clearer why advertising tends to dominate the time of your average marketers.
+Now, maybe it’s clearer why advertising tends to dominate the time of your average marketer.
 Yes, advertising is a much more fun way to spend your day.
 But as we mentioned in our article on packaging, there is evidence that packaging can be the most important part of your communication mix.
-But evidently, it can often be neglected or overlooked.
+But obviously, it can often be neglected or overlooked.

 So let’s have a quick look at who is doing packaging well, and not so well online.

 Packaging for e-Commerce

 We originally intended to go down the (virtual) aisle of a couple of online stores and pick out some good and bad examples.
 But our first store (no names, but c’mon you’ll be able to work out who it was) was running two banner ads with product baskets on its front page, so let’s start there.